rboyer503/fs-interpreter/FSInterpreter/README.md

   - I use Ubuntu 14.04 LTS.
   - 32-bit support may be possible, but there may be some complications with TensorFlow and its build tool, Bazel.
 - Python 2.7
-  - Adapting to Python 3.3 should be straight-forward to the best of my knowledge, but this is my first foray into Python scripting.
+  - Adapting to Python 3.3 should be straight-forward to the best of my knowledge.
 - TensorFlow 0.8
   - Exclusively using Python API.
   - No testing has yet been completed on newer releases.